 Perched up high in Montmartre overlooking Paris you get magical views out over the city.
 It is a fantastic place to people-watch while sitting on the stairs or a grassy spot in front of the basilica.

 You can catch Le Petit Train de Montmartre from just opposite the Moulin Rouge if you do not feel like walking all the way up to the Basilica.
 The train will take you up through the streets on Montmartre and drop you off right outside Sacré-Cœur.

 Inside you will find amazing stained glass windows as well as the magnificent architecture and statues.
 There is also a little side museum, it only costs a few extra Euro to enter and see some of the artifacts they have on display.

 When you are finished you can either make your way down the stairs while admiring the views or take the Cable Car down.
 If you have a metro pass the Cable Car is usually included in your pass as it is part of the Metro system.

 We have already mentioned how much “fun” it is to find family-friendly, budget-friendly accommodations near the city centers can be.
 If you missed it, you can find that here.

-Best Mid-Range Hotel: Best Western Eiffel Cambronne – Tapped Out Travellers tested and approved
+Best Western Eiffel Cambronne – Tapped Out Travellers Approved

 For more information on things to do, what to eat, where to stay and how to save money, check out our in-depth travel guide to Paris.